 BEST TOURIST ATTRACTIONS IN GIGANTES ISLANDS

-Here are the top tourist spots in Gigantes Island listed in an order based on the stops during our island hopping adventure and Gigantes Norte land tour.
+Here are the top tourist spots and island beaches at Gigantes, listed in an order based on the stops during our island hopping adventure and Gigantes Norte land tour.

 The closest island from Gigantes Norte, Antonia Island takes a form of a sandwich and boasts a spread of white, coarse beach sand.
 The place is notable for being a snorkeling hub for its lively underwater scenery.